Code-the-Dream-School/pythonsql/lessons/Lesson-3-SQLAlchemy.md

 may fail.
 So, such operations should occur in a try block, with appropriate exception handling.

 Here's a tip.
-The SQLAlchemy documentation is a little overwhelming.
+The SQLAlchemy documentation is basically user hostile.
 But, you can ask ChatGPT or perhaps another AI to explain things to you.
 This approach is often the fastest way to find out what you need to know if you are stuck.  **Use it cautiously however.**  Do not let ChatGPT